OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ### `application/vnd.oada.bookmarks.1+json` Media Type

-OADA has standardized a recommend bookmark media type, `application/vnd.oada.bookmarks.1+json`, that should help interoperability between clouds and clients.
+OADA has standardized a recommend bookmarks media type, `application/vnd.oada.bookmarks.1+json`, that should help interoperability between clouds and clients.
 The media type is a [duck-typed][duck-typed] format in the sense that as long as standard-defined keys are not used to mean something other than their definition, then keys can be used to mean anything.

-We encourage clients and clouds to share their usage of bookmark keys with the OADA community so that the standard list can be appropriately extended.
+We encourage clients and clouds to share their usage of bookmarks keys with the OADA community so that the standard list can be appropriately extended.

-Examples of some currently standardize keys are:
+Examples of some currently standardized keys are:

 - /bookmarks/irrigation
 - /bookmarks/planting